oracle/oci-grafana-logs/docs/linux.md

 ![OCI Tenancy](images/oci_tenancy.png)

 For details and reference, see: [Where to Get the Tenancy's OCID and User's OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five)
-Make note of the tenancy OCID as you'll need it later to configure your OCI Metrics Grafana Data Source.
+Please make note of the tenancy OCID as you'll need it later to configure your OCI Logging Grafana Data Source.

 ### Getting the User OCID